 The Different Types of AC Units

-Window AC units are efficient in cooling individual rooms or even entire homes if properly positioned.
+Window AC units are efficient for cooling individual rooms or even entire homes if properly positioned.
 The components are built into a single container.
 In split-system units, some of the components are separated from the rest and placed outside the home or building.
 The latest AC units employ solar power or in the place of electrical power.

 Contact Blair’s Air for Heating and AC Repair

 Blair’s Air Conditioning & Heating is dedicated to meeting the needs of the community, from AC repairs to the installation of new units.
 Our staff is available for emergencies 24 hours a day, and all of our products and services come with a guarantee for total satisfaction.
-Call Blair’s at 727-800-4148 or reach out to us online.